-Static message wiretapping action.
-The StaticWiretap differs from the StaticRouter in that the StaticWiretap "listens in" on the action chain and allows the message to continue in the chain to subsequent actions, while the StaticRouter action only pushes the message to destinations that are defined in its route-to chain.
+The StaticWiretap action differs from the StaticRouter in that the StaticWiretap "listens in" on the action chain and allows actions below it to be executed, while the StaticRouter action terminates the action chain at the point it is used.
+A StaticRouter should therefore be the last action in a chain.

-Class org.jboss.soa.esb.actions.StaticWiretap Properties "destinations": Container property for the <route-to> configurations.</route-to> &gt; <route-to destination-name="express" service-<br="">category="ExpressShipping" service- name="ExpressShippingService"/&gt;</route-to> "process" methods "process": Don't append aggregation data to message.
+Class org.jboss.soa.esb.actions.StaticWiretap Properties "destinations": Container property for the <route-to> configurations. </route-to> "process" methods "process": Don't append aggregation data to message.
 See the Aggregator action.
-Sample Configuration <action <br="" name="routeAction">class="org.jboss.soa.esb.actions.StaticWiretap"&gt; <property name="destinations"> <route-to <br="" service-category="ExpressShipping">service-name="ExpressShippingService"/&gt; <route-to <br="" service-category="NormalShipping">service-name="NormalShippingService"/&gt; </route-to></route-to></property> </action>
+Sample Configuration <action class="org.jboss.soa.esb.actions.StaticWiretap" name="routeAction"> <property name="destinations"></property></action>